 This post was sponsored by The Allstate Foundation as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

-For a long time, people believed physical violence was the only form of domestic abuse.
+For a long time, people looked at crime news and believed physical violence was the only form of domestic abuse.
 I can attest this isn’t true, as I was the victim of a lot of emotional and verbal abuse.
 Some people are a victim of financial abuse, which can be its own kind of terrifying beast.
 Allstate Foundation Purple Purse aims to help end domestic violence and financial abuse through financial empowerment.

 After living in an abusive marriage for 11 years, I’ve felt a sense of freedom and empowerment ever since I got out.
 Unfortunately, there are so many men and women who stay in abusive relationships due to many reasons.
 There can be a lot of fear in leaving a relationship – fear of the unknown, finances, what will happen with the children, and the list goes on.
 It’s so great when companies and organizations step up and offer a branch of information and resources to help those in abusive relationships.